 So a more sensible way to look at your journey towards financial independence is to think of it like a long hike in the mountains.
 Yes, the destination matters…but so does the journey.
-And the whole point is for there to be some effort and challenge involved.

 Maybe you’ll choose a shorter trail or a different destination?
 That’s fine.
 Maybe you’ll get lost along the way sometimes: its all part of the process.
 So it is with financial independence.

-A journey of a thousand miles may seem impossibly long so it helps to break it up into stages.
+A journey of a thousand miles may seem impossibly long, so it helps to break it up into stages.
 So its encouraging when you are on a hike to see milestones showing how far you have come.
 You can see and celebrate the progress as you get closer to your personal destination.